mnr/writing-wip/dimensions_living_book/furnishedApartment.md

 ## My Theology

 I've spoken a bit about my theology.
-I believe we aren't prepared to understand God in entirety.
+I believe we aren't prepared to understand God.
 Here's an analogy: I raise chickens in my backyard.
 They are sweet and have their squabbles and sometimes I have to discipline or separate them.

 But they don't understand what happens in the larger house standing next to their coop.